 How are we tackling child sexual exploitation in Redbridge

 The first priority in the LSCB Business Plan 2016 – 2017 is to improve the protection and support of children who are sexually exploited, and to strengthen our work in identifying, disrupting and prosecuting Child Sexual Exploitation.
-The LSCB has developed a Child Sexual Exploitation Prevention and Intervention Strategy and Action Plan which outlines the LSCB’s approach to tackling CSE in Redbridge.
+The LSCB developed a Child Sexual Exploitation Prevention and Intervention Strategy which outlines the LSCB’s approach to tackling CSE in Redbridge.

 There is a co-ordinated multi-agency approach to tackling CSE across the Borough, based on our multi-agency CSE Prevention and Intervention Strategy (2nd Edition), 2018 and these include:

 - Regular meetings between the Police, Children’s Social Care, health agencies and other agencies to share intelligence Increasing awareness of child sexual exploitation among practitioners